embedded-office/canopen-stack/docs/_api_timer/co-tmr-create.md

     :
 ```

-Note: The example assumes, that the timer callback function `AppCyclicFunc()` is implemented with the correct prototype.
-The hardware timer is configured with sufficient timer clock frequency to achieve the 1ms resolution.
+*Note: The example assumes, that the timer callback function `AppCyclicFunc()` is implemented with the correct prototype.
+The hardware timer is configured with sufficient timer clock frequency to achieve the 5ms resolution.*